Ahmed-Hodhod/certified-kubernetes-administrator-course/docs/07-Security/13-kubeconfig.md

 To use that context, run the command: `kubectl config --kubeconfig=/root/my-kube-config use-context research`

-To know the current context, run the command: `kubectl config --kubeconfig=/root/my-kube-config current-context`
+To know the current context, run the command: `kubectl config --kubeconfig=/root/my-kube-config current-context` Replace the contents in the default kubeconfig file with the content from my-kube-config file if you want to make it the default.

 - How do you update your current context?
 Or change the current context
   ```